mcknijak/mtg-bulk-pricing/README.md

 - 🎴 **Set Filtering**: Restrict searches to specific sets
 - 📁 **CSV Export**: All results exported to convenient CSV format

-## What's New in v1.1

-### Recent Improvements

-✨ **Nonfoil Default**: Script now defaults to nonfoil prices when finish isn't specified - the most common use case!

-🔤 **Case Insensitive**: Card names, set codes, and finish types now work with any capitalization.

-⚡ **Efficient Inventory Mode**: Prices are now fetched during template generation (single API pass) instead of requiring a separate processing step.
-This makes inventory management **much faster**!

-🎯 **Better Workflow**: The new `--calculate-value` mode does instant calculations without hitting the API.

 ## Installation

 ### Prerequisites